Lotus Eletre is an all-electric SUV with 600hp and 373 miles of range

 Lotus delivered a number of firsts with the Eletre.
 It's the company's first SUV, its first with four doors and its first mass-market electric vehicle.
 Of course, the Lotus Evija is its first all-electric hypercar, but that is a limited production model, and costing more than $2 million, it certainly isn't mass market.
 And let's not forget the Lotus Elise was the basis of the very first Tesla Roadster.

 While many will scoff at Lotus launching an SUV, it enters a market of luxury models like the Lamborghini Urus, the Porsche Cayenne and the Aston DBX.
-This is a popular section of the market and so Lotus would be foolish not to enter it.
+This is a popular category and so Lotus would be foolish not to enter it.
 The Eletre has one big advantage though: this is an all-electric SUV.

 As electric cars go, the Lotus Eletre has some impressive numbers.
 The power output starts at 600hp, and goes higher on some models.
 It has a 0-62mph time of under three seconds and perhaps most impressively, a range of up to 373 miles.
 This is thanks to the 100+ kWh 800v battery.